isomerpages/moe-geylangmtdpri/_curriculum/Character & Citizenship/Sexuality Education 2023.md

 </p><p style="text-align: justify;">(d)&nbsp;Abstinence before marriage is the best protection against STIs/HIV and unintended&nbsp;pregnancies.
 Casual sex can harm and hurt you and your loved ones.<br>

-</p><p style="text-align: justify;">You may click </p>[here](https://go.gov.sg/moe-sexuality-education)&nbsp;for more information on MOE Sexuality Education.<br>
+</p><p style="text-align: justify;">You may click [here](https://go.gov.sg/moe-sexuality-education) for more information on MOE Sexuality Education.<br>

 <b>Overview of Geylang Methodist School (Primary)’s Sexuality Education Programme for 2023</b>

-<p style="text-align: justify;">4.&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;Sexuality Education is delivered in a holistic manner through the school curriculum.&nbsp;The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
+</p><p style="text-align: justify;">4.&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;Sexuality Education is delivered in a holistic manner through the school curriculum.&nbsp;The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
 You may click &lt;[here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.<br>

 5.&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;The subjects that incorporate topics on sexuality include:<br>